Do You Want to Make Indigenous Employment Work?

 That looks a lot like commitment.
 Watch this space...

 My name is Lindsay Stanford.
 I'm a proud Gamilaraay woman.
-I'm also the founder and Principal Consultant of Blakworks Employment Solutions.
+I'm also the Founder and Principal of Blakworks Employment Solutions.
 I started Blakworks in 2008 to help Australian employers make Indigenous employment work by improving their understanding of Aboriginal employment, and building better workplaces to support Indigenous employment efforts.

 I have been helping employers and employment service providers with Aboriginal employment for more than 20 years.
 I have worked for small, medium and large employers, employment service providers, and boutique Aboriginal employment consultancies across NSW and the ACT.